-Keep in mind that it takes up to two weeks after vaccination for a child to be fully protected from the flu.
-Consult your child's doctor if you have questions about flu protection.
-Also check with your child's doctor if:
+Keep in mind that it takes up to two weeks after vaccination to be protected from the flu.
+Check with your child's doctor before your child gets the flu vaccine if he or she isn't feeling well or if:

 - Your child had a severe reaction to a previous flu vaccine.
-The flu vaccine isn't recommended for anyone who had a severe reaction to a previous flu vaccine.
+The flu vaccine isn't recommended for anyone who has had a severe reaction to a previous flu vaccine.
 Check with your child's doctor first, though.
 Some reactions might not be related to the vaccine.

 If your child has an egg allergy, he or she can still receive the flu vaccine.